 - In one episode, Sonic and Gilius Thunderhead appear as part of a story arc continuation from their series.
 They escape from the same prison facility.
 Wily uses them as a distraction, saying that Gilius is having gay sex with Sonic.

 - One episode of Sonic for Hire was actually about Mega Man and Sonic meeting up with each other.
 The crew accidentally foil Sonic's attempt of robbing a gas station because Guts Man caused the gas station to explode.

 - The crossover is reciprocated, when Sonic and Eggman come back for the Megaman Dies at the End Finale, to kill the Teenage Mutant Ninja Turtles, X, Zero, and Mega Man.

 - Darker and Edgier: Compared to the original games, very much so.
-Compared to Sonic For Hire as well.
-At the same time, it's not as foul-mouthed as Sonic for Hire.
+Compared to Sonic for Hire as well, being much more serious than the aforementioned series.

 - Down the Drain: Mega Man, Gutsman, and Dr. Wily escape the prison via sewer.

 - Downer Ending: Mega Man is offhandedly killed by Sonic after everything he went through.
 Just to top it off, he already lost his only chance at redemption, having interpreted it as a sign that he needs to be an even bigger asshole.